Young K: 2015–present: Day6, Solo activities, Even of Day and solo debut

 On September 7, 2015, he made his debut as a member of Day6 and released their debut EP, The Day, with the lead single "Congratulations".

 Kang has been credited with much of the songwriting in Day6's discography.

-In September 2015, he was featured in fellow JYP artist, the solo artist Baek A-yeon song titled “Shouldn’t Have” where he did and wrote the rap part.
+In September 2015, he was featured in fellow JYP artist, the solo artist Baek A-yeon song titled "Shouldn't Have" where he did and wrote the rap part.
 The song went on to become a sleeper hit, reaching number one on several Korean music real-time charts a month after its release among fierce competition.
 He was also featured in a song of Korean indie musicians Park Sae-byul & Like Likes, in the song titled "Sky High": Kang did the rap part.
 He has also been featured as rapper in JYP label mate Park Ji-min's single "Young해".

 On March 14, 2018, he made his debut as a member of Day6 in Japan with first Japanese single "If ～また逢えたら～".
 The single also serves as theme song for the Japanese drama Repeat.

 In 2019, he composed and contributed lyrics to a track for the solo debut of B.A.P's Youngjae entitled "Hope".

 Together with Got7's Youngjae he became the new DJ of MBC Radio Idol Radio starting from May 18, 2020.
 The first season of the show ended on September 25.

 On August 31, 2020, Kang, Dowoon and Wonpil debuted as Even of Day, a sub-unit of Day6 and released their debut EP The Book of Us: Gluon, with the lead single "Where the Sea Sleeps" (파도가 끝나는 곳까지).

 On September 19, 2020, Young K collaborated with American pop duo X Lovers with a remix version of "Love".

 On October 16 and 23, 2020, Kang and Wonpil made a surprise appearance as a cameo in the web drama Let Me Off the Earth.

-On November 23, 2020, Kang became the new DJ for Kiss The Radio.
+On November 23, 2020, Kang became the new DJ for KBS CoolFM's Kiss The Radio, in which he was invited to reprise the role after his military discharge in April 2023.
+He eventually reprised the DJ role for Kiss The Radio on June 19, 2023.

 On January 14, 2021, Kang featured as rapper in Thai singer Apiwat Ueathavornsuk (Stamp)'s single "Sugar High".